 To indicate interest in the program, please complete the Inquiry & Intake Form.

 Candidates may apply to the MLCP after at least one year of service as a music leader in the sponsoring congregation.
 Music leadership is defined as ongoing, regular leadership with responsibility as a choir director, accompanist, song leader, or worship leader.

-Greetings!
-Our goal is to help sustain robust, transformative faith communities by ensuring that our professional musicians and religious educators are well-equipped and theologically grounded.
+Our goal is to help sustain robust, transformative faith communities by ensuring that our professional musicians are well-equipped and theologically grounded.

-We are pleased to offer advice and resources to congregations and professionals on matters relating to music and religious education leadership and transitions.
+We are pleased to offer advice and resources to congregations and professionals on matters relating to music leadership and transitions.

 Please contact us with your program questions or other professional music leadership concerns: firstname.lastname@example.org.